 But, after several years of working, he had brushed his dream aside.
-Besides, who was he to try and set up a F&B business?
+Besides, who was he to try and set up a F&B business in Singapore?

 He had no experience setting up a restaurant.
 He wasn’t qualified, like you know, Marco Pierre White qualified.
 Sometimes, a dream is just a dream.
 Right..?

 Rebekah encouraged him: “If it’s a dream you want to pursue, go for it.
 It’s not going to be easy, but you have to try it at some point of time.”

 At that time, Tim met a fellow co-worker, Ryan, who also had dreams of entering the F&B industry.
 Tim had sounded him out with a few casual chats and confirmed his interest.

 But, neither of them had any experience setting up a restaurant, nor did they have enough money.
 Their research into the F&B industry had given them an estimate of how much they should have before they started.